GallaFrancesco/dhoafparser/README.md

 cd dhoafparser
 dub build
 ```
-Test the command line tool on the provided example automaton (optionally, use -v to print the whole parse tree).
+Test the command line tool on the provided example automaton (optionally, use -v to print the whole parse tree and -d to dump the generated data structure).

 ```
-./dhoafparser example.hoaf -v
+./dhoafparser -f example-tgba.hoaf -v -d
 ```

+See `./dhoafparser --help` for more.

 ## References